 Confusingly, fine yarn can also be referred to as “baby” yarn in some countries.
 It’s commonly used for socks, thicker lace patterns, and baby clothes.
 Some knitwear designers prefer to use weight category 2 yarns over weight category 1 because it’s faster to work with and it gives textured knitting stitch types clearer definition.

 Light yarn or “DK weight” is one of the most common yarn weights in knitting thanks to its versatility.
 DK stands for “double knit”, a term that originated in the UK and soon spread across the world.

-DK yarn is usually used for light sweaters, scarves, cardigans, hats, and other knitting patterns.
+DK yarn is usually used for projects including light sweaters, scarves, cardigans, hats, and dress knitting patterns.
 It’s very close to sport weight yarn (weight 2) in thickness, but slightly heavier.
 It is roughly equivalent to 8 ply in Australia and New Zealand, and is usually knit on US size 6 needles (3.75-4.5mm).

 In the UK, lightweight or DK yarn can also be called “Jumper Weight” yarn.
 Some patterns may also describe it as “light worsted” yarn due to its similarity to the next weight category up.

 This yarn weight is easy for beginners to knit with and works up relatively quickly.
 In fact, you can even knit two threads of DK yarn together to substitute for worsted weight yarn.
 An example of DK or Light yarn is Sugar Baby Alpaca by Wool and the Gang.

 Medium weight yarn is reportedly the most common yarn weight in the world.
 It is also known as worsted weight yarn in the US and Aran yarn in the UK.
 This yarn weight is lighter than bulky and super chunky yarns, but heavier than Fine and DK yarns.